Harry Styles Performs New Single ‘Sign Of The Times’ On ‘SNL’ [VIDEO]

 Former One Direction star Harry Styles has performed his new single “Sign of the Times” on Saturday Night Live.
 The occasion marks the first time Styles has performed the single live after releasing it Friday of last week.
-The episode also marks the first time Styles will appear on SNL since his split from One Direction.
-In the lead up to his appearance, Styles expressed his excitement to be back on the show, saying “It is so great to be back on here on Saturday Night Live where it all started for me.
+The episode also marks the first time Styles appeared on SNL since his split from One Direction.
+In the lead up to his appearance, Styles expressed his excitement to be back on the show, saying, “It is so great to be back on here on Saturday Night Live where it all started for me.
 Tonight is bigger than a show.
 It’s a party.”

 Ahead of his performance on Saturday Night Live, a line had formed around the block of NBC Studios in Manhattan with One Direction fans waiting for up to 24 hours in the hopes of seeing their idol.
 In what has been interpreted as a nod to the seventh song on the album, mysteriously titled “Kiwi,” Styles sent out plates of the fruit to satisfy the hunger of the waiting fans.